cgpy7/CS118-TCP-on-UDP/README.md

 # Project 2 README.MD

 # A server and client model running TCP protocol was implemented in the project.
 The retransmission time out is 0.5 seconds.
-# By following the command lines listed below, the server will be able to listen and handle requests from the client, which
-# will typically request a file from the server.
-For more details, please refer to the report.pdf.
+# The server will be able to listen and handle requests from the client, which will typically request a file from the server. # For more details, please refer to the project report.

 # Student1 Name: Jack(Chenwei) Gong    UID: 005025415      workload: client design
 # Student2 Name: Jason Mao             UID: 205027376      workload: server design